parsehex/BuddyGenAI/docs/getting-started.md

 ## Installation and Setup

-1. Download and install the latest version of BuddyGenAI from the [releases page](https://github.com/parsehex/BuddyGenAI/releases).
+1. Download and install the latest version of buddyGenAI from the [releases page](https://github.com/parsehex/buddyGenAI/releases).

-2. Choose and download the AI models you want to use -- you can use [this page](https://github.com/parsehex/BuddyGenAI/blob/main/docs/getting-models.md) for model recommendations and download links.
+2. Choose and download the AI models you want to use -- you can use [this page](https://github.com/parsehex/buddyGenAI/blob/main/docs/getting-models.md) for model recommendations and download links.

-3. Open BuddyGenAI and click the button to Import Models and select the model files you downloaded.
+3. Open buddyGenAI and click the button to Import Models and select the model files you downloaded.
 Once done, click Continue and wait for the chat model to load before you see the next page.

    - If the model keeps loading, restarting the app may help.
 If that doesn't work, you may be missing Microsoft Visual C++ Redistributable x64 or CUDA Toolkit (see Compatibility section above).